zheref/merlin_ios_test/README.md

 Several different archictectures were used such as the implementation of different stereotypes such as Singletons, Factories, Fetchers, Parsers and DataStores, with the sole intention of separating correctly responsibilities; as well as a very Protocol Oriented Programming approach.

-The architectural design pattern was kept as MVC, since given the low complexity and extent of this app, a more advanced pattern such as MVP, MVVM or VIPER would be totally misused and would add unnecessary complexity to the codebase making harder its sustainment flow.
+The architectural design pattern was kept as MVC, since given the low complexity and extent of this app, a more advanced pattern such as MVP, MVVM or VIPER would be totally underused and would add unnecessary complexity to the codebase making harder its sustainment flow.

 ## Error Handling